The Face of Horror

-The Face of Horror is an upcoming British horror film written and directed by Anna Biller.
+The Face of Horror is a 2026 British horror film written and directed by Anna Biller.
 It has a cast led by Jonah Hauer-King, Kristine Froseth, Leo Suter and Ellie Bamber.

+The film had its world premiere in the Midnight Madness program at the 2026 Toronto International Film Festival on 11 September 2026.

 Premise

-Set in the 14th century, an unfaithful widow is haunted by his former wife after her death.
+Set in the 14th century, an unfaithful widower is haunted by his former wife after her death.